simplex-chat/simplex-chat/docs/guide/app-settings.md

 Tap on your avatar/name to update your current display name, full name, and profile picture.

 Display names cannot have any spaces.
-It is recommended to use Latin characters and numbers to make it easier for users who use [SimpleX Chat for the terminal](../CLI.md) (CLI) to type them.
+It is recommended to use Latin characters and numbers to make it easier for users who use [SimpleX Chat for the terminal (CLI)](../CLI.md) to type them.

 **Please note**: When you save edits to your chat profile, they will be sent to all your contacts (excluding those you've shared your incognito profiles with).
 If you have a large number of contacts, this can take several seconds.

 ### Your chat profiles

-This screen allows you to add and configure your chat profiles.
+This screen allows you to manage your chat profiles and configure them.
 Please visit the [Your chat profiles](./chat-profiles.md) page for more details.

-### Incognito mode

-This feature is unique to SimpleX Chat – it is independent from chat profiles.

-When **Incognito mode** is toggled on, your current profile name and picture are NOT shared with your new contacts.
-Instead a new random profile name is generated for each connection you make or group you join via link, allowing you to have as many anonymous connections with other people without any shared data between them.

-Please read [this blog post](../../blog/20220901-simplex-chat-v3.2-incognito-mode.md#incognito-mode) for more details.

-### Your SimpleX contact address
+### Your SimpleX address

 <img src="../../blog/images/20221108-address1.png" width="288"> &nbsp;&nbsp; <img src="../../blog/images/20221108-address2.png" width="288">

-This screen allows you to create a long-term contact address that can be used by other people to connect with you.
-Unlike one-time invitations, it can be used multiple times.
-Please note that you can only create one contact address per chat profile.
-You can publish it on your personal website or social media platforms for example.
+This screen allows you to create a temporary SimpleX address that can be used by other people to connect with you.
+Please visit the [Making connections](./making-connections.md#simplex-address) page for more details.

-When people connect with you via your contact address, you will receive a connection request that you can either accept or reject.
-Optionally, you can configure your contact address to automatically accept future connection requests with a welcome message that will be sent to new contacts when they connect with you.

-If you start receiving too many connection requests via your contact address, you can always delete it.
-All connections made via your contact address will remain active, as it is not used to send messages.

-Please read [this blog post](../../blog/20221108-simplex-chat-v4.2-security-audit-new-website.md#auto-accept-contact-requests) for more details.

 ### Chat preferences

 This screen allows you to configure your default set of chat preferences for all your contacts.

-These can also be adjusted individually for each contact.
+#### Disappearing messages

+- `on` - to allow your contact to send you disappearing messages only if they allow it to you
+- `off (default)` - to prohibit you and your contact from sending each other disappearing messages

+#### Delete for everyone

+- `always` - to allow your contact to irreversibly delete their messages
+- `yes` - to allow your contact to irreversibly delete their messages only if they allow it to you
+- `no (default)` - To prohibit your contact from irreversibly deleting their messages.
+Instead they will be allowed to only mark their messages as deleted, allowing you to reveal them.

+#### Message reactions

+- `always` - to allow your contact to react to your messages
-- `disappearing messages` - to allow disappearing messages in your conversation as long as your contacts allow them.
+- `yes (default)` - to allow your contact to react to your messages only if they allow it to you
-- `delete for everyone` - to allow irreversible message deletion (messages are marked as deleted by default).
+- `no` - to prohibit your contact from reacting to your messages

+#### Voice messages

+- `always` - to allow your contact to send you voice messages.
+- `yes (default)` - to allow your contact to send you voice messages only if they allow it to you
-- `voice messages` - to allow sending voice messages.
+- `no` - to prohibit your contact from sending you voice messages.

-#### To set chat preferences for each contact:

-1. Tap on your contact.
-2. Tap on your contact's name at the top of the screen
-3. Tap **Contact preferences**.
-4. Set your chat preferences.
-5. Tap **Save and notify contact**.

-Group owners can set similar preferences for their groups.

-#### To set chat preferences for your group:

-1. Tap on your group.
-2. Tap on your group's name at the top of the screen.
-3. Tap **Group preferences**.
-4. Set your group preferences.
-5. Tap **Save and notify group members**.
+#### Audio/Video Calls

+- `always` - to allow your contact to make audio/video calls.
+- `yes (default)` - to allow your contact to make audio/video calls only if they allow it to you.
+- `no`  - to prohibit your contact from making audio/video calls.

 ## Your app settings